Patients often adapt their daily lives to cope with the symptom burden of SM1*

 reported going on medical disability

-ISM may lead to serious health consequences4-6
+ISM may lead to serious health risks, beyond lifestyle disruptions1,4

 and

-47.5% have greater severity of symptoms since receiving their diagnosis (N=40)
+47.5% report increased severity since diagnosis (N=40)

-In a Blueprint Medicines-sponsored survey of patients with ISM (n=37), 86% reported moderate to severe symptom burden despite taking a median of 3 over-the-counter medications and 2 prescription medications for their ISM symptoms.2*
+In a Blueprint Medicines–sponsored survey of patients with ISM (n=37), 86% reported moderate to severe symptom burden despite taking a median of 3 over-the-counter medications and 2 prescription medications for their ISM symptoms.2†

 In the Blueprint Medicines–sponsored TouchStone SM Patient Survey, US adults with a self-reported SM diagnosis (N=56) completed an online survey of 100 items.
 An analysis was conducted in patients with ISM (n=37), including 32 patients with moderate to severe ISM (defined as an ISM-SAF TSS ≥28) and results were analyzed using descriptive statistics.
 These analyses were made from the TouchStone SM Patient Survey but have not been published.2

 Survey data were collected from 40 adults with ISM meeting the WHO diagnostic criteria, including the validated ISM-SAF and the 12-item Short-Form Health Survey.
-ISM burden was analyzed by comparing moderate to severe TSS scores with mild TSS scores using Kruskal–Wallis and Fisher’s exact tests.4
+ISM burden was analyzed by comparing moderate to severe TSS scores with mild TSS scores using Kruskal–Wallis and Fisher’s exact tests.2

-§As described by an expert-panel review of adult-onset mastocytosis (predominantly indolent population).6
+||As described by an expert-panel review of adult-onset mastocytosis (predominantly indolent population).6

 BMI=body mass index; HCP=healthcare provider; ISM=indolent systemic mastocytosis; ISM-SAF=Indolent Systemic Mastocytosis-Symptom Assessment Form; SM=systemic mastocytosis; TSS=total symptom score; WHO=World Health Organization.